dzeban/anatolik/README.md

-Biler` is a tool that helps you to build your own static site.
+`Anatolik` is a tool that helps you to build your own static site.

 It's build for me by me and I don't think it will fits your needs.
 As a person with heavy NIH syndrom I was not satisfied with existing static blogging